 “Keep pushing, and know that I am with you,” he wrote.
 While he asked employees to keep in mind “deep empathy for anyone hurt by Tay,” he reminded them that the “key is to keep learning and improving.”
 Rather than dwell on past mistakes, the team would use them as a learning opportunity.
 With Nadella’s support and a growth mindset, Microsoft developed Zo, a chatbot with nicer things to say.

 Professionals who adopt the growth mindset put in the time and effort to understand why they failed.
 That allows them to rebound quickly from setbacks and avoid repeating similar mistakes in the future.
 Meanwhile, those with fixed mindsets believe their successes and failures are tied to their self-worth.
 They had a hard time recovering when things go awry.
-Further, they tend to see themselves as victims rather than agents of their own fate.
+Further, they tend to see themselves as victims rather than agents of their own fate, which can inhibit psychological safety and a healthy work environment.

 Author Maya Angelou said: “Success is liking yourself, liking what you do, and liking how you do it.”
 Our personal “psychology of success,” determines how we behave in order to achieve success.
 Adopting a psychology of success in the workplace means taking action to cultivate a growth mindset.

-- Be more than a mission statement.
 Mission statements are good and well.
 But if you want to cultivate a psychology of success in your business, you need to do more than talk the talk.
-Offer managers and employees training in the growth mindset in order to create a business agile enough for any challenge.
+Offer managers and employees training in the growth mindset and other forms of intrinsic motivation, in order to create a business agile enough for any challenge.

 Remember, adopting the growth mindset means thinking critically about your ability to learn and grow.
 Let go of the idea of perfection in favor of an attitude that embraces lifelong learning.